datavis-tech/reactive-model/README.md

 }, "fullName");
 ```

-When input properties are defined, the changes will automatically propagate through the data flow graph of reactive functions on the next animation frame.
-However, to force synchronous propagation of changes, we can call the following function.
+When input properties are defined, the changes will automatically propagate on the next animation frame.
+However, to force synchronous propagation of changes, we can call [digest](#digest).

 ```javascript
 ReactiveModel.digest();